 Nurture cadences — not-yet-ready contacts and the 30/60/90.

 A soft-pass reply is not a closed conversation.
-It is a contact in a paused state, with a defined re-engagement condition and a finite operational lifespan.
-The discipline of structured nurture is what distinguishes operators who convert 15 to 25% of soft-pass into eventual pipeline from operators who lose the same contacts silently to inbox decay.
+It's a contact in a paused state, with a defined re-engagement condition and a finite shelf life.
+The discipline of structured nurture is what separates teams that convert 15-25% of soft-pass into pipeline from teams that lose the same contacts silently to inbox decay.
+The 90-day cadence is the floor — and trigger-based re-engagement is the 3-7x multiplier on top.

 The premise

-The reply categories defined in Chapter 01 produce a population that is neither positive intent nor negative intent.
-The soft-pass — "interesting, not now" — is the largest of the non-binary categories at production volume, typically accounting for 25 to 40% of total reply flow on a mid-market B2B campaign.
-The operator who routes this population to a "no" bucket loses the entire downstream pipeline contribution.
-The operator who routes it to an undifferentiated "follow up later" bucket loses most of it through inattention.
+The reply categories from Chapter 01 produce a population that's neither positive nor negative.
+The soft-pass — “interesting, not now” — is the largest non-binary category at production volume, typically 25-40% of total reply flow on a mid-market B2B campaign.
+Route this population to a “no” bucket and you lose all of the downstream pipeline.
+Route it to an undifferentiated “follow up later” bucket and you lose most of it through inattention.

-The empirical conversion rate from soft-pass to eventual qualified opportunity ranges from 15 to 25% over a twelve-month window for operators running disciplined nurture, and under 3% for operators running no nurture or undifferentiated time-based nurture only.
-The variance is not a function of the underlying contact quality.
-It is a function of the operational discipline of categorizing the soft-pass, scheduling the next touch against the stated condition, and detecting the external trigger that converts a paused conversation back into an active one.
+Conversion from soft-pass to eventual qualified opportunity ranges from 15-25% over a 12-month window for teams running disciplined nurture, and under 3% for teams running no nurture or undifferentiated time-based nurture only.
+The variance is not about contact quality.
+It's about whether you categorize the soft-pass, schedule the next touch against the stated condition, and detect the external trigger that converts a paused conversation back into an active one.

 The soft-pass categories